The Benefits of the Romanian Deadlift – Garage Gym Builder

 #5 – The RDL Can be Split into Two Days of Exercise

-When you are employing the RDL, pattern your routine so one day of your workout concentrates on the quads while the other day focuses on hip extensor intensive exercises.
+When you are employing the RDL, pattern your routine, so one day of your workout concentrates on the quads while the other day focuses on hip extensor intensive exercises.
 Rest between each workout day to reduce the stressors placed on the affected muscles.

 HOW TO DO THE ROMANIAN DEADLIFT [TECHNIQUE]

-Watch this video for in depth instructions
+Watch this video for in-depth instructions

 Notes on form:

 Begin the movement by tightening the lower back and abs and keep the bar in slight contact with your body the whole time.
-Bend at the hips making sure the lower back stays fixed and does not move.
+Bend at the hips, making sure the lower back stays fixed and does not move.
 While descending, your buttocks should move back very slightly – permitting you to feel a hamstring stretch.
 Just envision the exercise as a hamstring stretch without any movement in the lower back.

-In order to receive the optimum benefits of the Romanian deadlift or the straight leg deadlift, you need to make sure the lower back does not move, enabling it to exert its role as a stabilizer in the routine.
+To receive the optimum benefits of the Romanian deadlift or the straight leg deadlift, you need to make sure the lower back does not move, enabling it to exert its role as a stabilizer in the routine.
 If you use proper form, you can safely maintain large weights without endangering the lower back using this technique.